jxltom/scribble-enhanced/README.md

         - ```share: y```.
 An option for showing tweet and like button under a post.

-        - ```date: 2017-01-28 14:24:00```.
-Date is not a required since Jekyll reads the file name for date.
-This can be added for customized signoff time.

     - GFM

         - Start header from ```##``` in your post since the post title will be considered as ```#```.